jameswniu/research_doc_extraction_rag_agent/output/report.md

 **Participants:** 30

-**Headline:** Participants split on removing personal data from broker sites
+**Headline:** Participants Split On Removing Data From Broker Sites

-**Summary:** Participants are divided, with 40% disinterested or resistant, 37% clearly intending to remove data, and 23% interested but blocked by practical barriers.
-To increase data removal, simplify opt out processes and provide clearer guidance for participants.
+**Summary:** 40% of participants are disengaged or firmly opposed to removal, 37% express clear intent to remove their data, and 23% are interested but blocked by practical barriers.
+Prioritize a streamlined, guided removal solution that directly addresses the most common logistical obstacles.

 ### Themes

-#### Disinterested or Actively Resistant (40%)
+#### Disengaged or Firmly Opposed to Removal (40%)

-Firm disinterest outweighs curiosity roughly 3:1 within this segment, ranging from passive indifference to active refusal.
-Privacy paradoxes appear, with one participant unwilling to share information required for removal services.
-The majority offer no explanation beyond simple rejection, while others cite timing or lack of perceived need.
-This segment likely requires significant education on data broker risks before any engagement becomes viable.
+Significant resistance appears toward data removal services, ranging from mild disinterest to absolute refusal.
+Privacy paradoxes emerge here, with one participant unwilling to share information even to protect their information.
+The majority express flat disinterest without elaboration, while others remain undecided with low engagement signals.
+This segment likely requires substantial education on data broker risks before any conversion potential exists.

 **Quotes:**